Article by Mozo

 What about securing the purchase of your next investment purely on the value of your home or apartment.
 Some lenders will value your existing property to help the purchase of the next without the need for a deposit.
 You will need enough cash for all your administration costs however.
 But can you buy two or three properties with the place you’re renting?
 Didn’t think so.

 Are you a scrupulous saver who can save $200k in four or five years while you’re renting?
 If not, then, it may be a good idea and at least save toward a deposit of your first property, if you haven’t secured one already to get the ball rolling.
 You don’t have to have a string of houses to live like a king either.
 Sometimes the wealth lies in the comfort of owning just the one property.
+With state governments offering grants for first home buyers and the First Home Saver Super Scheme (effective from July 1, 2017) available to help you save that deposit faster, attaining homeownership may be easier than you think.

 Not paying rent at age 70?
 That’s the plan, Stan.
 Not having a financial care in the world.
 Selling if you want to, renting out your property for a long or short time while you dilly dally around the world looking for new adventures.
 Thank goodness we say!
 Hats off to you if you’re heading in the direction of purchasing your first or fifth property, thus embarking on the road to prosperity.
 Tally-ho and bottoms up!Home buying guides